 Field Test One occurred in June 2015 and generated over 100,000 smart card transactions on 340 buses.
 This test identified a number of areas in the system that required debugging and rework.
 Transit representatives attended the smart card system development site in Chicago in September 2015 and observed a successful comprehensive test of the system.
 This version of the system was installed and lab tested in Winnipeg in October and November 2015.
 Field Test Two occurred in November and December 2015.
-This field test identified two farebox hardware issues and a few minor software bugs that must be corrected before the system is ready for implementation.
+This field test identified two farebox hardware and a few minor software bugs that had to be corrected before the system was ready for implementation.
+A third field test was conducted in April 2016 with successful results.